microsoft/OpenAPI.NET.CSharpAnnotations/README.md

 This reader is the first by-product of Microsoft's supported base [OpenAPI.NET](http://aka.ms/openapi) object model.
 This reader is designed to convert your native C# comments from your API code into a OpenAPI document object.
 All you need to do is follow a simple annotation schema for your API controller comments, and you automatically get all the benefits of the OpenAPI and its related Swagger tooling.

 ### Annotations (C# Comments)
 We've made an effort to develop an annotation model that maps very closely to the native .Net comment structure for the C# language.
-In general, the below image describes the general concept of how this utility parse your C# comments and generate your OpenAPI.NET document.
+In general, the below image describes the general concept of how this utility can parse your C# comments and generate your OpenAPI.NET document.
 ![Convert Comments to OpenAPI](docs/images/comment-oai-map.png "Map /// C# Comments --> OpenAPI.NET")

 Consult our [WIKI](https://github.com/Microsoft/OpenAPI.NET.CSharpComment/wikihttps://github.com/Microsoft/OpenAPI.NET.CSharpComment/wiki) for specific guidance and examples on how to annotate your controllers.